 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and applicable law.
-The financial statements must, in accordance with IFRS as adopted by the European Union, present fairly the financial position and performance of the Group; such references in the UK Companies Act 2006 to such financial statements giving a true and fair view are references to their achieving a fair presentation.
+Under that law the directors have elected to prepare the financial statements in accordance with International Accounting Standards in conformity with the requirements of the UK Companies Act 2006.
+The financial statements must, in accordance with International Accounting Standards, present fairly the financial position and performance of the Group; such references in the UK Companies Act 2006 to such financial statements giving a true and fair view are references to their achieving a fair presentation.
 Under company law directors must not approve the financial statements unless they are satisfied that they give a true and fair view.